JesugG17/JesugG17/README.md

 # 💫 About Me:
-I´m an student of computer systems, improving my skills on web developme. searching a training program :)
+I´m an student of computer systems, improving my skills on web development. searching a training program :)

 ## 🌐 Socials: